rodrigodadam/scrum-master-quiz/README.md

 <br>

 The main page of the website.
 There is a game name, and 2 buttons.
-One is [Take a Quiz](https://rodrigodadam.github.io/scrum-master-quiz/game.html) that will start the quiz immediatly and the another one is [See Best Scores](https://rodrigodadam.github.io/scrum-master-quiz/best-scores.html) which will take the player to the page with the best scores played in that browser.
+One is [Take a Quiz](https://rodrigodadam.github.io/scrum-master-quiz/game.html) that will start the quiz immediately and the other one is [See Best Scores](https://rodrigodadam.github.io/scrum-master-quiz/best-scores.html) which will take the player to the page with the best scores played in that browser.
 Also there is a [Footer](https://github.com/rodrigodadam/scrum-master-quiz/blob/main/assets/images/structure/design/footer.png) with the simple informations about me that will take the player to my personal webpage.

 <br>